-To address these questions, we seek to understand the primary drivers that influence forest landscape change.
-We are multi-disciplinary and use concepts and theories from landscape ecology, forest ecology, and ecosystem ecology.
+To address these questions and concerns, we seek to understand the primary drivers that influence landscape transformation.
+Therefore, we use concepts and theories from landscape ecology, ecosystem ecology, and landscape management.
 Social science substantially contributes to our research approach as local knowledge and actions and networks are pivotal to understanding potential futures.

 We are future-oriented.
-We project landscape change into the future, taking into consideration emerging threats to landscape sustainability.
+We forecast landscape change, taking into consideration emerging threats to landscape health and sustainability.
 These threats include climate change, land use change and development, fragmentation, and novel disturbance regimes.